W. Scott Olsen |

 This course examines the issues brought to light in travel and adventure narratives.
 From climbing Everest to sailing the oceans to flying small airplanes, we will talk about conquest, self-discovery, science, and a good bit more.
 How do our goals (personal, political, etc.) influence how we value what we see and experience?
 How do we think about the literature of travel and its relation to any kind of accuracy or truth?

-Extracurricular activities for this class often include introductory sailing, scuba and flight lessons as well as exotic foods.
-In addition, students enrolled in this course will have the option to participate in an exploration seminar during midsemester break that will include hiking the West Highland Way in Scotland.
+Extra-curricular activities for this class often include introductory sailing, scuba and flight lessons as well as exotic foods.
+In addition, students enrolled in this course will have the option to participate in an exploration seminar over mid-semester break which will include touring London and hiking in the highlands of Scotland.